The Pseudopower Dichotomy: Introduction

-In more detail, the paper is structured as follows: \begin{itemize} \item In Section~2 we lay out some results about pcf generators taken from work of Shelah and use them to prove a relative of the main result of~\cite{371} tailored for $\sigma$-complete pcf. \sk \item Section~3 builds on this work, and uses it to analyze pseudowers at singular cardinals that are {\em eventually $\Gamma(\theta,\sigma)$-closed}.
-We are able to show that cardinals $\lambda$ that are $\Gamma(\theta,\sigma)$-representable at such a~$\mu$ can be represented in a well-organized way.
+The remainder of the paper is structured as follows: \begin{itemize} \item In Section~2 we chain together some theorems of Shelah (scattered throughout several papers) concerning the existence of well-organized sets of generators in order to formulate a precise and user-friendly result (Corollary~\ref{nicecor}) that we then use to prove a generalization of the main result of~\cite{371}, tailored to $\sigma$-complete pcf. \sk \item Section~3 builds on this work and analyzes pseudopowers at singular cardinals that are {\em eventually $\Gamma(\theta,\sigma)$-closed}.
+We are able to show that cardinals $\Gamma(\theta,\sigma)$-representable at such a~$\mu$ can be represented in a well-organized way.

-\item Section~4 defines what we call the {\sf Pseudopower Dichotomy}, and then analyzes $\PP_{\Gamma(\theta,\sigma)}(\mu)$ when the singular cardinal~$\mu$ is {\em NOT} eventually $\Gamma(\theta,\sigma)$-closed. \sk \item In Section~5, we prove some theorems in {\sf ZFC} about equalities between various types of pseudopowers at a singular cardinal~$\mu$ without making assumptions about cardinal arithmetic below~$\mu$.
+\item Section~4 isolates the {\sf Pseudopower Dichotomy}, and then analyzes the structure of $\PP_{\Gamma(\theta,\sigma)}(\mu)$ when the singular cardinal~$\mu$ is {\em NOT} eventually $\Gamma(\theta,\sigma)$-closed. \sk \item In Section~5, we use the previous sections to obtain results in {\sf ZFC} about equalities between various types of pseudopowers at a singular cardinal~$\mu$.
 In particular, we show

 and, for $\sigma<\cf(\mu)$,